-So are you considering a progressive web app for your digital product (website, online store, or a native app)?
+So are you considering a progressive web apps for your digital product (website, online store, or native app)?
 If so, you must be wondering how it will benefit or harm your business.
 It’s fair to have this question in mind.

 To help you make a sound decision, we bring some positive and negative impacts of Progressive Web Apps (PWAs) for a business.
 Tag along to get familiar with them:

 PWAs are built on the core principle of progressive enhancement that enables the app to load faster.
 It uses the cache level of the device for minimizing the amount of data required to respond to user interaction ASAP.
 The app can save data in the cache of the device.
 So, whenever a user revisits the app, they enjoy the same instant loading.
 The app smoothly transitions itself to the next screen, and the user doesn’t even feel a thing.

 What users love about PWA is they work in offline mode.
 Even if the device is not connected to the Internet, some of the functions of the app still work.
 The user can continue browsing like he normally does when the app is connected to the web.